-Heat half inch or three quarter in a skillet to 350.
+Heat half inch or three quarter inch cooking oil (peanut oil has a higher smoking point than other oils) in a skillet to 350.
 Fry tortillas for a few seconds on each side.

 Add your chopped onion to the cheddar cheese.
 I don’t use a whole cup of onion.
 Half is plenty for me, but use the entire cup if you like.